dymmond/lilya/docs/en/docs/threadpool.md

 ## What Are “Tokens” (and Why They Matter)?

-AnyIO’s thread pool is *bounded*.
+AnyIO's thread pool is *bounded*.
 It uses a token-based limiter to prevent you from endlessly spawning OS threads and overwhelming your machine.

 * **Token** = permission to run one blocking operation in the pool.